taylor-franco-91/mbr-next/README.md

 - Premium purchase section (value stack, guarantee, trust badges)
 - Accessible, responsive, mobile-first

+## Why this project matters
+This was my first full Next.js + React build.
+I wanted to move beyond plain HTML/CSS/JavaScript and deliver a production-ready funnel.
+It taught me how to structure components, apply accessibility best practices, and troubleshoot real deployment issues (like Vercel build configs and ESLint fixes).
+Most importantly, it showed me how to turn design ideas into a polished, maintainable project.

 ## Tech
 - Next.js, React
 - Tailwind CSS